• Home

 • Keep your digital files and documents well-organized.

-• Use digital tools like Google Calendar or project management software like Asana to track deadlines and tasks.
+• Digital tools like Google Calendar and project management software like Asana can be used to track deadlines and tasks.

 Master Video Conference Etiquette